Teaching English in Korea

-- EPIK (English Program in Korea) – The EPIK program is a government placement program in Korean elementary schools.
+The EPIK (English Program in Korea) is a government placement program in Korean elementary schools.
 EPIK generally offers a bit more than the other options.
 For instance, you get an orientation, a competitive salary, fewer work hours, and a bit more vacation than private academies.
-The downside about EPIK is how challenging it is to get accepted.
+The downside of EPIK is how challenging it is to get accepted.
 Not only do you need in-class experience and a letter of recommendation, but it takes up to 6 months to get accepted.

-- TaLK (Teach and Learn in Korea) – TaLK is a government program aimed at hiring English teachers in rural teaching positions.
+TaLK (Teach and Learn in Korea) is a government program aimed at hiring English teachers in rural teaching positions.
 You need at least 2 years of post-secondary education for a 6-month or full-year contract.
 Similar to EPIK, you get an orientation, health coverage, accommodation, and an above-average salary.

-- Hagwon (Private Academy) – A Hagwon is an extracurricular school program for Korean students to improve their English.
+A Hagwon (Private Academy) is an extracurricular school program for Korean students to improve their English.
 As an English teacher, work hours are typically mornings, evenings, and weekends.
 Recruiters help teachers find their landing spot in a Hagwon.
 Don’t forget it’s always good to get a recommendation from the current foreign teacher working to know it’s a reputable school.

-A typical salary in South Korea is about ₩2,250,000 won or $2,000-3,000 US dollars.
+A typical salary in South Korea is about ₩2,250,000 won or $2,000 to 3,000 US dollars.
 Search for schools that give benefits to their teachers.
 It’s very common to receive severance pay, a pension, free airfare, and subsidized rent for your apartment.

 Besides a high salary, another benefit of teaching English in South Korea is its low cost of living.
 This combination makes it easy to save money.
 By the end of your contract, you don’t have to try hard to come out ahead for savings.